lucamoroz/StaticGestureRecognition/README.md

 You can change the commands executed by modifying the file commands.json, which associates a command to each gesture.

 The commands are passed to the underlying system and executed.

-The default commands use `xdotool key [keys]` that emulates pressing the keys.

 # Test
 From the project root folder, run: